christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-4. Script that creates an empty file called hello
+5. Script that add execute permission to the owner of the file hello